Random Exploration in Bayesian Optimization: Order-Optimal Regret and Computational Efficiency: Proof of Theorems and

 \end{lemma} We defer the proof of these lemmas to Appendix~\ref{sub:proof_auxiliary_lemma_regret}.
 Equipped with these lemmas, we move on to the proof of Theorem~\ref{thm:noiseless_regret}.
 The regret incurred by REDS can be bounded as

 In the above expression, $S$ denotes the total number of epochs that begin during a run of REDS algorithm before reaching a total of $T$ queries.
 Since the epoch lengths double every epoch, we have $S \leq 1 + \log_{2}(T/N_1)$.
-We can further bound $\Reg(T)$ using Theorem~\ref{thm:concentration_random_sampling} to bound the worst-case posterior standard deviation in the above equation.
-Since $\cX_{r-1}$ is compact ($\cX_{r-1}$ is closed by definition and $\cX_{r-1}$ is bounded because $\cX_{r-1} \subseteq \cX$) and $N_{r-1} \geq N_1 \geq \overline{N}$, we can invoke Theorem~\ref{thm:concentration_random_sampling} to conclude
+We can further bound $R(T)$ using Lemma~\ref{lemma:variance_across_domains} (which in turn is based on Theorem~\ref{thm:concentration_random_sampling}) to bound the worst-case posterior standard deviation in the above equation.
+Since $\cX_{r-1}$ is compact ($\cX_{r-1}$ is closed by definition and $\cX_{r-1}$ is bounded because $\cX_{r-1} \subseteq \cX$) and $N_{r-1} \geq N_1 \geq C_{L_f, L_f'} \overline{N}$, we can invoke Lemma~\ref{lemma:variance_across_domains} to conclude